emberjs/data/guides/the-manual/misc/typescript/why-brands.md

 ### Ok, so then why not objects?

 A common alternative to registries is to pass classes as tokens into an API.
-For instance, we could have redesigned EmberData to take a class instead of a string in the call to `findRecord` below.
+For instance, we could have redesigned WarpDrive to take a class instead of a string in the call to `findRecord` below.

 ```ts
 import type User from 'my-app/models/user';